-Maybe you’re upgrading the body.
-Or maybe you’re selling every lens and accessory to start fresh with a new system.
+Perhaps you’re just upgrading the body or a lens or two.
+Maybe you’re selling every lens and camera accessory to start fresh with a new system.
 Or is it time to move from a DSLR to a mirrorless camera?

-What You Need to Know to Sell Camera Gear
+What Is the Best Way to Sell Camera Gear and Equipment?

 With camera bodies, you should also find out the shutter count.
 This is like including the mileage when selling an old car.
 It tells buyers how much (or how little) the camera has been used.